Welcome to Scribe, this little haven of peace where you can read original stories written from the heart!

 Read the 10 points below to avoid wasting your time and to get your story published as quickly as possible:

-- You write under your real name (or you specified at least your first name), your Medium profile includes a good quality picture of you and you have filled in your description (a few words to introduce yourself).
+- You should write under your real name, even if pen names are accepted.
+Your Medium profile includes a good quality picture of you and you have filled in your description (a few words to introduce yourself).
 Readers will be happy to know a little bit who you are!

 - Your story should not exceed 10 min read.